 Defibrillation is the treatment for life-threatening cardiac arrhythmias of ventricular fibrillation, and it consists of delivering a therapeutic dose of electrical energy to the heart with an external device called an automated external defibrillator (AED).
 This device allows normal rhythm to be re-established.
 Divers can use the unit successfully with little to no training.

 The brain may sustain damage after blood flow has ceased for about 4 minutes and irreversible damage after about 7 minutes.
 If blood flow ceases for 1 to 2 hours, the brain cells will start to die.
 The heart loses the ability to maintain a normal rhythm.
-Low body temperatures, as sometimes seen in drowning, prolong the time the brain survives.
-CPR is likely to be only effective if commenced within 6 minutes after the blood flow stops.
+Low body temperature, as sometimes seen in drowning, is thought to prolong the time the brain survives.
+CPR is likely to be effective only if commenced within six minutes after the blood flow stops.

-Studies have shown the importance of immediate CPR followed by defibrillation within 3 to 5 minutes.
+Studies have shown the importance of immediate CPR followed by defibrillation within three to five minutes.
 The survival rate is about 30%, but without these two actions, the survival rate is only about 2%.